tomuxmon/xml-mut/readme.md

 {value_literal} ::= {dis_just_a_string}
 ```

-Oh boy it is so unreadable above.
-Lets look at a simple example of where clause with equals predicate:
+Oh boy, it is so unreadable above.
+Let us look at a simple example of `where` clause with `equals` predicate:

 ```sql
 WHERE Sprinkles/Round[@color] == "pink"
 ```

-Here we are saying that our desired node should have children path `Sprinkles/Round`.
-That is it should have `Sprinkles` sub node and that `Sprinkles` sub node should contain `Round` sub node.
-Then we say that this `Round` node should have an attribute `color` with literal value `pink`.
+Here we are saying that our desired node should have child path `Sprinkles/Round`.
+That is it should have a `Sprinkles` sub node and that `Sprinkles` sub-node should contain a `Round` sub-node.
+Then we say that this `Round` node should have an attribute `color` with a literal value of `pink`.
 Let us combine our previous `GET` with this where clause and explore.

 ```sql
 GET Candy/Sweet
 WHERE Sprinkles/Round[@color] == "pink"
 ```

-Here we say that we want `Sweet` node with parent node `Candy` and with child node path `Sprinkles/Round` where `Round` attribute `color` is equal to `pink`.
+Here we say that we want a `Sweet` node with parent node `Candy` and with child node path `Sprinkles/Round` where the `Round` attribute `color` is equal to `pink`.
 So the below XML would match on 1 node `<Sweet name="Caramel">`.

 ```xml
 <KidsJoy>